chtangwin/blog-source/content/1-github-blog-setup.md

     $ ... # test locally till all is good
     $ git commit -am "commit message"
     $ git push origin master
-    $ deactie myblog # or just exit once all done
+    $ deactivate myblog # or just exit once all done

 As to ipython notebook integration and how to use markdown, the blog post from Jake [Migrating from Octopress to Pelican](https://jakevdp.github.io/blog/2013/05/07/migrating-from-octopress-to-pelican/)